Nectar Executive Interview

 Joe Fuccillo, CTO, Nectar

-Sheri Greenhaus, Managing Partner, CrmXchange met with be Joe Fuccillo, Nectar CTO during Enterprise Connect 2022.
+Sheri Greenhaus, Managing Partner, CrmXchange met with Joe Fuccillo, Nectar CTO during Enterprise Connect 2022.

 Sheri: Please give us an overview of Nectar.

 Joe: We're in the monitoring business and we released our first product in 2008.